 Alaska Divorce Lawyers

-Anchorage, AK Divorce Attorney with 31 years experience
+Anchorage, AK Divorce Attorney with 32 years of experience

 Steven Pradell has been practicing law in Anchorage, Alaska, since 1986.
 A certified elementary school teacher, Steve graduated from Brandeis University cum laude in 1982, and from the University of Oregon School of Law in 1986.
 He has practiced primarily in the area of domestic law since 1990, when he took over the domestic practice of one of the largest law firms in Anchorage.
 In 1993, Steve started Pradell and Associates, a law firm with a practice emphasizing in domestic law, including divorce, adoption, custody and support, as well as other areas of the law.

 If a person wishes to terminate his or her marriage, he or she may file for a divorce.
 In a divorce proceeding, the court will terminate the marriage and determine the rights and responsibilities of the divorcing parties regarding child custody, child visitation, child support and spousal support (alimony).
 The court will also redistribute marital assets.

 Depending on where you reside and where your assets are, the division of property can be a very simple or very complex process.
 Disputes often arise during this phase of a divorce if the two parties disagree as to who should receive which assets or property.

 Finding a divorce lawyer who is experienced and reliable can reduce your stress and help you make the best choices possible.
 A good divorce lawyer should be a problem solver who is skilled at negotiation and possesses a solid trial background.
 If both parties are open to alternative dispute resolution, such as arbitration or mediation, finding a lawyer experienced in collaborative divorce or divorce mediation would be beneficial.